CleanroomMC/cleanroom-website/docs/groovy-script/mods/pedestalcrafting/pedestal_crafting.md

 ---
 title: "Pedestal Crafting"
 titleTemplate: "Pedestal Crafting | CleanroomMC"
-description: "Converts a center item and one or more surrounding inputs into a single output item.
-The recipe can be customized with various particles."
+description: "Converts a center item into a single output item.
+Additional inputs can be placed on pedestals around the core.
+The crafting time as well as the particles that show during or after finishing a recipe can be customized."
 source_code_link: "https://github.com/Ender-Development/PedestalCrafting-Patched/blob/master/src/main/java/me/axieum/mcmod/pedestalcrafting/compat/groovyscript/PedestalCrafting.java"
 ---